 According to Pali Lehohla, appointed in 2000 and South Africa’s first Statistician-General, the censuses can be seen as a ‘snapshot’ that allows for a fairly comprehensive picture to be built up along a longitudinal time frame.

 Because of the need for consistency in creating a credible long-term picture, questions on the census remain essentially the same, although a few new questions may be added.
+Categories and definitions, such as defining what constitutes a job, adhere to international standards.

 Managing the undercount